 - Listen Mode

-This means people who join using the Guest PIN are muted by default.
-It gives hosts the chance to set the agenda and ground rules.
+This means people who join using the standard PIN are muted by default.
+It gives moderators the chance to set the agenda and ground rules.
 But guests can unmute themselves when they want to join in.

 - Panel Mode